lctrt/gull/README.md

 ```

 ## Config
+Samples should be in `wav` format.
+If you build yourself you can put your samples into `/samples`.
+You can select your own folder with `File > Select Sample Folder`

-Samples should be in `wav` format and go into `/samples`.
-The server will hot reload when new samples are added.
+~~The server will hot reload when new samples are added.~~ This got broken with the dynamic folder selection, will fix.

 ## Creating channels